-All work time requiring the use of Spanish will be recorded for the purpose of determining the need for Spanish language services and the adequacy of the rate of compensation.
-Time will be recorded in 15-minute (one-quarter hour) increments.
-If fewer than five (5) minutes is required, no time will be recorded; five (5) to nineteen (19) minutes will be recorded as one-quarter hour; twenty (20 to thirty-five (35) minutes will be recorded as one-half hour and so on.
-The COBEA and management will jointly establish criteria and testing to determine eligibility.
-The City reserves the right to cap the number of certified employees eligible for Spanish language premium pay.

-Section 15.
-Classification and Compensation Review.
-The COBEA may petition the City to conduct a classification and compensation review of positions.
-Upon receipt of a written request to the Human Resources Department and department head, which specifies the positions and the grounds upon which it is based, the COBEA and the City will meet within 30 days to jointly determine how to proceed taking into consideration the following: number of positions, length of time since the positions were previously analyzed, availability of City resources (staffing and funding) to perform the work, and other relevant factors.
+Section 13.14 Classification and Compensation Review.
+COBEA may petition the City to conduct a classification and compensation review of positions.
+Upon receipt of a written request to the Human Resources Department and department head, which specifies the positions and the grounds upon which it is based, COBEA and the City will meet within 30 days to jointly determine how to proceed taking into consideration the following: number of positions, length of time since the positions were previously analyzed, availability of City resources (staffing and funding) to perform the work, and other relevant factors.

+Section 13.15 Deferred Compensation Plan: The City of Bend shall make available a deferred compensation plan for employee contribution.
+Deductions will be made from paychecks upon receipt of proper authorization.
+Employees are responsible for notifying the City of changes in deductions.
+Deductions will be implemented on the 1st of the month following date of submission pursuant to plan provisions.

+Section 13.16 Timesheet Accountability.
+Employees are responsible for ensuring that their timesheets are complete and accurate and submitted by the deadline.

+Section 13.17 Overpayments and Payments in Violation of the Agreement.
+An employee receiving unauthorized payments has the obligation to call such error to the attention of the City Payroll office.
+As soon as the overpayment is known, the City will make every effort to recover such overpayment, by payroll deduction over a reasonable period of time as determined by the Payroll Manager.
+When an error occurs which results in a negative impact on the employee, upon notification by the employee, and verification by the Payroll office, payment in correction of the error shall be made in the employee’s paycheck for the current pay period.

 ARTICLE 14 - PAYDAY

-Section 1.
 Payday shall be twice monthly: on the fifteenth (15th) of each month or the last working day prior to the fifteenth (15th) and the last working day of each month.

-Section 2.
-Effective December 26, 2008, employees shall receive the appropriate hourly rate of pay for hours worked as provided in Appendix A.

 ARTICLE 15 - PERSONNEL RECORDS

-Section 1.
+Section 15.1 Right to Review.
 Each employee shall have the right to review the contents of their own personnel file.
-At the employee’s option, they may request to be accompanied by a COBEA representative of his choosing when reviewing their file.
+At the employee’s option, they may request to be accompanied by a COBEA representative of their choosing when reviewing their file.
 The official employee personnel files are those files maintained by the Human Resources Department.

-Section 2.
-Access to a COBEA member’s file shall be limited to only the individual employee involved and/or his designated representative, such supervisors and administrators of the City who are assigned to review or place materials therein, and such clerical personnel whose duty it is to maintain personnel files, provided such access or denial of access does not conflict with the provisions of Oregon’s Public Records Law.
+Section 15.2 File Access.
+Access to a COBEA member’s file shall be limited to only the individual employee involved and/or their designated representative, such supervisors and administrators of the City who are assigned to review or place materials therein, and such clerical personnel whose duty it is to maintain personnel files, provided such access or denial of access does not conflict with the provisions of Oregon’s Public Records Law.

-Section 3.
+Section 15.3 Acknowledgement, Submission and Removal.
 No material, which in any form can be construed, interpreted, or acknowledged to be derogatory towards the employee, shall be placed in an employee's official personnel record that does not bear the signature of the employee.
 The employee shall be required to sign such material provided the following disclaimer is attached:

 "Employee's signature confirms only that the supervisor has discussed and given a copy of the material to the employee, and does not indicate agreement or disagreement."